bootable-wiki/bootable-wiki/_pages/iOS-UEFI-Ventoy.md

 If the format is not "MS-DOS (FAT)" then you cannot use the iOS device to erase & set the format to FAT32.
 I would suggest trying another flash drive as the default filesystem of flash drives is most often FAT32.
 If you have no flash drives that are formatted as FAT32, I would suggest buying a new flash drive from a reputable brand such as SanDisk or Samsung.
 I would not recommend drives with lightning connector built in as they will usually require that you use their specific app.

 ## 2. Download Ventoy Bootable zip file
 The iPhone cannot extract ISO files without 3rd party apps.
-The Ventoy Live CD ISO has been repacked into a zip file with secure boot support. [latest.zip](https://cdntest.bootable.wiki/ventoy_bootable_1_0_97.zip)
+The Ventoy Live CD ISO has been repacked into a zip file with secure boot support. [ Download `Ventoy_Bootable.zip`](https://hetznertest.bootable.wiki/ventoy_bootable_1_0_97.zip)

 - Open the Files app
 - Open the downloads folder